pche123/VBI_UMAP_HDBSCAN/README.md

 https://umap-learn.readthedocs.io/en/latest/clustering.html

 In particular we show this workflow sucessfully being implemented on a subset of data generated for the purpose of simulating vehicle bridge interaction (VBI).
-This data is publically available at: **XXXXXX**.
+This data is publically available at: https://zenodo.org/record/7741092 .

 ## Required Libraries